-Of all drivers on the road, motorcycle riders tend to be shoehorned the most, and the categories are usually two: a wild card or an outlaw.
-And even though those labels are quite outdated, if they were ever true at all, there are some common personality traits of motorcycle riders, besides being impossibly cool and bad-ass, of course.
+Of all drivers on the road, motorcycle riders tend to be shoehorned the most.
+The categories tend to shake out to the usual: an outlaw, a hipster, or an old man.
+Even though those ideas are outdated, if ever true at all, there are some personality traits motorcycle riders share:

 Motorcycle Riders are Adventurous